-- Wash and pick over dried beans. - Place beans in a pot and add enough water to cover the beans by at least 2 inches. - Bring the water to a boil, then reduce the heat and simmer until the beans are tender (~90 minutes, though cooking times vary depending on the type of bean).
-Stir every 10 minutes.
-Add more water as needed. - Once cooked, beans will keep in the fridge for up to four days and can be frozen for months.
+- Rinse and pick through beans, looking for small stones. - Place beans in a pot and add enough water to cover the beans by at least 2 inches. - Bring the water to a boil, then reduce the heat and simmer until the beans are tender (~90-180 minutes depending on the type of bean). - Stir every 10 minutes.
+Add more water as needed. - Once cooked, beans will keep in the fridge for up to 4 days and can be frozen for months.

-More info at www.solid-ground.org/dried-black-beans-recipe-cooking-demo.
+MORE INFO: www.solid-ground.org/dried-black-beans-recipe-cooking-demo